cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/managed-rulesets/deploy-managed-ruleset.md

 </Aside>

-To deploy a Managed Ruleset in a phase, use the [Rulesets API](/cf-rulesets/rulesets-api).
+To deploy a Managed Ruleset to a phase, use the [Rulesets API](/cf-rulesets/rulesets-api).

-## Deploy a Managed Ruleset in a phase at the account level
+## Deploy a Managed Ruleset to a phase at the account level

-Use the following workflow to deploy a Managed Ruleset in a phase at the account level.
+Use the following workflow to deploy a Managed Ruleset to a phase at the account level.

 1. Get your account ID.
 1. Get the ID of the Managed Ruleset you wish to deploy.
 See [List existing rulesets](/cf-rulesets/rulesets-api/view#list-existing-rulesets).